Chico Banks: Biography

 His debut album, Candy Lickin' Man, including vocals by Mavis Staples, was produced by Larry Hoffman, and released by Evidence Records in 1997.
 Banks played on Lee "Shot" Williams's album Let the Good Times Roll in 2002 and on Tyrone Davis's album Come to Daddy in 2003.

 In 2007, Banks underwent surgery for a faulty heart valve.
-He died in Chicago in December 2008.
+He died in Chicago in December 2008, at the age of 46.